PlatformAwareProgramming/CloudClusters.jl/README.md

-### Working with cluster types (Peer-Workers vs Manager-Workers clusters)
+### Manager-Workers clusters

-Manager-Workers clusters comprise a _manager node_ and a homogenous set of _worker nodes_ only accessible from the manager node.
+___Manager-Workers___ clusters comprise a _manager node_ and a homogenous set of _worker nodes_ only accessible from the manager node.
 The instance type of the manager node may differ from the instance type of the worker nodes.
-The host program is called the _driver process_, which launches the so-called _entry process_ in the manager node of the cluster.
+The host program is called the _driver process_, which launches the so-called _entry process_ in the access node of the cluster.
 In turn, the entry process launches _worker processes_ across the worker nodes, using _MPIClusterManagers.jl_.

+___Manager-Workers___ are useful wheh

 The worker processes perform the computation, while the entry process is responsible for communication between the driver and the worker processes.
 This is necessary to enable manager-worker clusters to offer users the ability to program using MPI (Message Passing Interface) to implement tightly coupled parallel computations involving the worker processes, using the third-party _MPI.jl_ package.

 > [!IMPORTANT]
-> Manager-Workers are not natively supported by Julia, because _Distributed.jl_ does not support that worker processes create new processes, as shown below:
+> ___Manager-Workers___ are not natively supported by Julia, because _Distributed.jl_ does not support that worker processes create new processes, as shown below:
 > ```julia
 > julia>addprocs(1)
 > 1-element Vector{Int64}: